Donut-Digital/P4events/content/collections/pages/corporate-event-planning-preston.md

         content:
           -
             type: text
-            text: "Launching a new product into any market can be the beginning of something wonderful so it’s essential that this key moment has all the care and attention it can get.
-Whether you are introducing your product to the media, influencers or potential customers, P4 Events will ensure your product launch event has the best exposure possible!\_"
+            text: 'Do you have a product you hope to launch in the near future?
+First impressions really do count so whether you are introducing it to press and the media or potential customers, you’ll want to make sure everything looks super professional so let us create a lasting impression for your product.'
     type: image_bard_block
     enabled: true
   -